Tracking DOGE Cuts in West Virginia

 In addition to high profile federal job losses, grant cuts, and office closures, state agencies and non-profit entities in West Virginia have had awarded grants terminated, rescinded, or cancelled.

-The WVCBP is currently awaiting responses to public records requests to give a cumulative picture of those results, but according to the DOGE “Wall of Receipts” website, more than $46.5 million in grants have been terminated or cancelled that had been awarded across a number of West Virginia state agencies including the West Virginia Department of Health, West Virginia Department of Agriculture, West Virginia Department of Education, and West Virginia Department of Environmental Protection.
+The WVCBP is still awaiting responses to public records requests to give a cumulative picture of those results, but according to the DOGE “Wall of Receipts” website and fulfilled public records requests, more than $96.3 million in grants have been terminated or cancelled that had been awarded across a number of West Virginia state agencies including the West Virginia Department of Health, West Virginia Department of Agriculture, West Virginia Department of Education, and West Virginia Department of Environmental Protection.
 More data on these specific projects and the impact of the loss of funding will be added when available.

 While this tracker primarily focuses on DOGE and Trump Administration funding cuts, Congress is also making significant changes to funding for programs that West Virginians, state agencies, and local government and non-profit entities rely upon.
 As part of the FY 2025 budget package passed in March 2025, Congressional leaders and the Trump Administration axed nearly $11 billion in funding that went to earmarks or “Congressionally Directed Spending” funding that sends federal dollars to home state projects requested by a state’s Congressional delegation.

-In West Virginia, this terminated funding for 50 non-profit, university, and local government entities, eliminating nearly $110 million in funding for projects to do facilities improvements, workforce training, substance use prevention, and supports for seniors, among others.
+In West Virginia, this zero’ed out funding for 50 non-profit, university, and local government entities, eliminating nearly $110 million in funding for projects to do facilities improvements, workforce training, substance use prevention, and supports for seniors, among others.

 1] WVCBP analysis of DOGE Wall of Receipts website, public records requests, and new reports and Bureau of Labor Statistics (for job loss data).